dikshaadsul27-wq/sql-business-insights/INTERPRETATIONS.md

 “How long until a customer comes back?
 When should we send the win‑back email?”

 *Summary of the Output :*
-Average days to next order: ~14.7 days
+Average days to next order: ~5.91 days
-Median days to next order: 8 days
+Median days to next order: 1 day
-90th percentile (p90): 41 days
+90th percentile (p90): 19 days
-Customers with repeat orders: 690
+Customers with repeat orders: 3759

 *Sanity checks :*
 1. days_to_next_order >= 0 on every row.
 2. median <= p90 in the summary.

 *Interpretation :*
-The median of 8 days shows that half of repeat customers return within just over a week.
-This is the most representative “typical” comeback window.
-The average of ~15 days is skewed upward by slower repeaters, indicating a meaningful tail of customers who take longer to return.The p90 of 41 days highlights that 10% of repeat customers wait six weeks or more before placing another order.
-Compared to earlier runs (where median was 1 day due to same‑day session splits), this cleaned dataset excludes those near‑zero intervals, giving a more realistic view of genuine repeat behavior.
+The median of 1 day shows a fat cluster of customers placing multiple orders in the same session or within 24 hours.
+These are not meaningful for lifecycle marketing — a win‑back email is irrelevant here.
+The average of ~6 days reflects a broader mix of behaviors, but is still pulled down by near‑zero intervals.
+The p90 of 19 days is more representative of the long‑tail, most customers who return do so within ~3 weeks.
+Excluding 0‑day intervals shifts the average upward (closer to ~17 days in prior recalculations), giving a truer picture of lifecycle repeats.
-In practice, most customers return within 1–2 weeks, but a significant minority only re‑engage after a month or more.
+Customers either return almost immediately (same‑session) or after ~1–3 weeks.
+There is a clear bifurcation between “session splits” and “true repeat purchases.”

 *Actionable Takeaways :*
-1. Primary win‑back trigger: Send the first win‑back email around day 10–12, just after the median comeback window, to catch customers who haven’t returned in their typical cycle.
+1. Target emails around day 7–10 (when average return occurs) and a reminder around day 19–20 (p90 cutoff).
-2. Secondary reminder: Add a follow‑up around day 35–40, aligned with the p90, to re‑engage the long‑tail customers before they lapse completely.
+2. Do not count 0‑day or same‑session repeats in lifecycle metrics — they distort averages and median.
-3. Segment strategy: Fast repeaters (≤8 days) → nurture with loyalty rewards rather than win‑back.
+3. Separate “immediate repeaters” (session splits) from “true lifecycle repeaters” to design more relevant campaigns.
-4. Slow repeaters (20–40 days) → target with re‑engagement offers or personalized nudges.
+4. The difference between including vs. excluding 0‑day intervals materially changes the story (median 1 vs. ~7 days).
+Document the choice clearly for leadership.

 **Q10 — Attribution Comparison: First‑Touch vs Last‑Touch Revenue by Channel**